There has been a lot

 How can GMOs affect health?

-As previously mentioned, there are higher herbicide residues (primarily Glyphosate, a.k.a.
-Round Upon GMO food crops.
-This leads to increased toxicity in the human body, which can manifest in many ways, including liver damage, reproductive problems, birth defects and cancer
+Up) on GMO food crops.
+This leads to increased toxicity in the human body, which can manifest in many ways, including liver damage, reproductive problems, birth defects and cancer.

-n the UK, a 1999 study showed a 50% increase in soy allergies one year after genetically modified soy was introduced by U.S. imports.
+1999 study showed a 50% increase in soy allergies one year after genetically modified soy was introduced by U.S. imports.
 That is a scary statistic!
 The theory is that new genes produce an unrecognizable protein that causes a potential allergy.
 Furthermore, tests show that some people react to genetically modified soy and not to wild, natural soy.
 Allergies can also be triggered by the increased toxicity of the GMO foods.

-• Potential antibiotic resistance
+Potential antibiotic

-between glyphosate and antibiotic resistance.
-Despite the fact that the concentrations of glyphosate studied were above the currently approved residue levels on food, this link warns of potential danger.
+resistance A recent study in New Zealand showed a correlation between glyphosate and antibiotic resistance.
+Despite the fact that the concentrations of glyphosate studied were above the currently approved residue

 Which foods to be concerned about

 The primary genetically modified crops in the U.S. include soy, cotton, canola, sugar beets, corn, Hawaiian papaya, zucchini, and yellow squash.
-Despite the fact that this list is relatively short, you must think about all the products derived from these crops, such as soy protein, soy lecithin cornstarch, corn syrup, canola oil, and so much more.
-Don’t forget about meat, eggs, and dairy products from animals fed with genetically modified feed.
-Now we have quite a long list!
+Despite the fact that this list is relatively short, you must think about all the products derived from these crops, such as soy protein, soy lecithin cornstarch, corn syrup,

-If you wish to avoid GMO foods, avoid all processed foods unless specifically labeled “Non-GMO” or “Organic.”
+unless specifically labeled “Non-GMO” or “Organic.”
 You can also consult the following shopping guides:

-A big part of the concern regarding GMO foods is that we are venturing into the unknown.
+concern regarding GMO foods is that we are venturing into the unknown.
 Nobody knows what potential problems could occur from tinkering with our food supply in this way.
 More research must be done before dumping more and more genetically modified foods into our grocery stores.
-It's noteworthy that at the end of April the restaurant chain Chipotle made a big splash with its announcement that they would no longer use GMO ingredients, citing the need for more research and to give them a marketing edge.
+It's noteworthy that at the end of April the restaurant chain Chipotle

 Our health is of utmost importance, and we should make it our first priority.
-The environmental impact of biotech farming will also affect our health eventually…not to mention the health of the planet.
+The environmental impact of biotech farming will also affect our health

-I am excited to announce that Red Clover Clinic has a new Nutrition Response Testing associate.
+Clinic has a new Nutrition Response Testing associate.
 Linda Rolontz is a Licensed Acupuncturist who is trained at the Professional Level of Nutrition Response Testing.

 Linda is currently accepting 10 case studies at no charge.
 This means that each client whom she accepts as a case study will receive 12 Nutrition Response Testing sessions and only be required to pay for the supplements that she prescribes.
 This is a wonderful opportunity for 10 people!
 If you or someone you know is interested in this one-time special offer, please contact Linda at (612) 619-3115 or rolontlg@yahoo.com.